 After breakfast, we set off for the ancient city of Anuradhapura (74 km or 16.25 miles, 1.30 hours).
 Anuradhapura is one of the ancient capitals of Sri Lanka, famous for its well-preserved ruins of an ancient Sri Lankan civilization.
-It is believed that the city was founded around the time when a sapling of Bodhi tree of Bodh Gaya (India).
+It is believed that the city was founded around the time when a sapling of the Bodhi tree of Bodh Gaya (India).
 It was under this same tree where Buddha meditated and got enlightened.
 And it was brought and planted here in the 3rd century B.C.
 Although the capital was abandoned following an invasion towards the end of the 10th century, it is one of the oldest continuously inhabited cities in the world.
 And one of the eight World Heritage Sites of Sri Lanka.

 This sacred city was established around a cutting from the 'tree of enlightenment,' the Buddha's fig tree, brought there in the 3rd century B.C. by Sanghamitta, the founder of an order of Buddhist nuns.
 Anuradhapura, a Ceylonese political and religious capital that flourished for 1,300 years, was abandoned after an invasion in 993.
 Hidden away in dense jungle for many years, the splendid site, with its palaces, monasteries, and monuments, is now accessible once again.

-There are quite a lot to see!
+There is quite a lot to see!
 Depending on available time and your interests, we will visit some of them.
 The most visited attractions are:

 Jaya Sri Maha Bodhiya- a sacred fig tree in the Mahamewna Gardens, which is believed to be a sapling of the original Bodhi tree of Bodh Gaya, India.
 It was under this same tree where Buddha meditated and attained Enlightenment!
 Nearby is Ruwanweliseya Stupa, a 338 ft tall white structure, which was built in 140 B.C. and contained Buddha's relics.

 Next, we proceed to Mihintale (12 km or 7.5 miles from Anuradhapura), a mountain peak.
 Sri Lankans believe it to be the site where Buddhist monk Mahinda met King Devanampiyatissa and converted him to Buddhism!
 So, Mihintale is an important pilgrimage site and has several religious monuments and abandoned structures.

 After a long day of excursion, we will retrace our drive to our hotel in Sigiriya.